ijonas/terracotta-jruby-chat/readme.markdown

     export JRUBY_HOME=$HOME/java/jruby-1.3.1
     export TC_HOME=$HOME/java/terracotta-3.0.1

-Once these environment variables have been setup you can start a Terracotta server, followed launching multiple clients by typing:
+Once these environment variables have been setup you can start a Terracotta server, followed by launching multiple clients by typing:

-    ./chat.sh
+    ./chat.sh <username>

+(You may have to edit chat.sh if you're not on OSX - get the right settings by running Terracotta's dso-env.sh script)

 ## Background ##